OpenExecProtocol/Specification/RFC.md

 ## 5. Communication Flows

-The Open Tool Calling (OTC) standard defines clear communication flows that enable clients to discover available tools and execute them.
+The Open Tool Calling (OTC) standard defines clear communication flows that enable clients to discover available tools and call them.
 The flows below follow the definitions in the OpenAPI specification (`specification/http/1.0/openapi.json`), ensuring that all tool interactions are consistent, secure, and standardized.

 ### 5.1 Server Health Check